 Topps did just that in 1964, issuing a 36-card boxed set for the annual dinner, which was held at the Waldorf-Astoria in New York City on Oct.
 22, 1964.

-The Topps Rookie All-Star Banquet set is certainly among Topps’ most obscure sets.
+The Topps Rookie All-Star Banquet set is certainly among Topps’ most obscure issues.
 The cards measured 3 inches by 5¼ inches and have the look and feel of a program one might find at an awards ceremony.
 To make it more program-like, Topps assigned a “page number” to each card, which is featured in the lower right-hand section on the front.
 Each card is printed in black and white, with either blue or red highlights on the front.
-The cards came in a special presentation box that was printed in foil.

 Cards of note in those first seven include innovative Topps executive Sy Berger (No. 6), Election Committee card No. 4 includes Hall of Famers Frank Frisch and Hank Greenberg, along with media members.
 No. 5 features Joel Shorin of Topps, media members, and Hall of Famers.
 No. 7 is a “Topps Salutes Joe Garagiola” card.